-There are many opportunities for us over the next few years, but I think opportunities are also the barriers.
-The ocean plastic crisis is not slowing down – billions and billions of plastic is entering our oceans and waterways each year.
+There are many opportunities for us over the next few years, but I think opportunities are also barriers.
+The ocean plastic crisis is not slowing down – billions and billions of plastic are entering our oceans and waterways each year.
 The opportunity we see with that barrier is to help stop the flow of that plastic through trying to change and bring awareness to the consumption habits people have.
-We want to try and reduce their consumption of single use plastic, to help them make decisions that lead to living a more sustainable lifestyle.
+We want to try and reduce their consumption of single-use plastic, to help them make decisions that lead to living a more sustainable lifestyle.
 Our method is if you walk into a house and the sink is overflowing, you don’t just grab a mop.
 You turn the sink off first and then you get the mop.
 We are trying to turn that sink off while at the same time using our mop.

 How many pounds of trash and plastic are you able to remove per year?